The Act on Systems of Choice (LOV)

 Where are systems of choice advertised?

-The National Procurement Agency is tasked with developing and operating “Valfrihetswebben”, which is the national website where all services will be advertised in accordance with the Act on Systems of Choice (LOV).
-The website provides easily accessible, searchable information, at no cost, about services advertised within a system of choice.
+The National Procurement Agency is tasked with developing and operating the web service Hitta LOV-uppdrag, which is the national database where all services will be advertised in accordance with the Act on Systems of Choice (LOV).
+The web service provides easily accessible, searchable information, at no cost, about services advertised within a system of choice.